VBenny42/vbenny42.github.io/_posts/2024-12-19-advent-of-code-day19.md

 ## Part 1 {#Part1}

-Today's puzzle we're at an [onsen](https://en.wikipedia.org/wiki/Onsen) and to gain entry, we need to help arrange some towels.
+For today's puzzle, we're at an [onsen](https://en.wikipedia.org/wiki/Onsen) and to gain entry, we need to help arrange some towels.

 Every towel has a specific striped pattern, and there are an infinite number of each.
 The towel stripe colors can be white (`w`), blue (`u`), black (`b`), red